 Cross the stepping stones, find hidden places, hide under trees, explore the playground, feed the ducks and enjoy Endcliffe park, Sheffield.
 The cafe is a great place to eat local and there are funfair rides, too.

 Norfolk Heritage park, just outside of Sheffield City Centre has an adventure playground, toddler playground, ancient woods, historic parkland and an indoor centre with cafe.
 Make it a full day out as part of the Norfolk Heritage trail.
 Read my review and top tips for your visit here.

 Open to the public on weekends, Bishops House in Sheffield is a grade II listed ancient historic building and museum.
 Combine with the playgrounds in Meersbrook park for a fun day out to keep the kids entertained!

 Millhouses park is fantastic in summer.
 In the S8 area of Sheffield.
 Water play equipment and picnic areas conveniently next to the splash zone, good playgrounds and boating lake.

 Find Boggarts at Longshaw Estate!
-A beautiful location for good nature play.
-Find the boggart holes and hides along in the trail at Longshaw Estate.
-Peak district location but on the edge of Sheffield means Longshaw is easy to find, accessible and picturesque.
+A beautiful location and National Trust site which is perfect for nature play.
+Find the boggart holes, homes and hides along in the trail at Longshaw Estate.
+This is a Peak District location but on the edge of Sheffield means Longshaw is easy to find, accessible and picturesque.
 It is maintained by National Trust with good facilities.
-Take in the sights, feed the ducks and just cexplore.
+Take in the sights, feed the ducks and just explore.
 A stroll down to Padley Gorge is a must.

 Check out The Victorian kitchen at Cannon Hall Museum in Barnsley which is great role play for kids.
 The country house is open to explore with all of the grand rooms furnished and decorated.
 It’s fascinating for all ages.
 There’s 70 acres of gardens to explore, acres of space to picnic and play.
 Definitely check out the fairyland folly!